chharvey/counterpoint/docs/reference/types.md

 >
 > 'Any non-special character may be escaped.'

-**There’s one exception to this rule:** The code `\%` does not escape a percent sign — it initiates a comment.

 #### In-String Comments
 String literals may contain Solid comments.
-Line comments begin with `\%` and continue until (but not including) the next line break, and multiline comments begin with `\%%` and continue until (and including) the next `%%`.
+Line comments begin with `%` (**U+0025 PERCENT SIGN**) and continue until (but not including) the next line break, and multiline comments begin with `%%` and continue until (and including) the next `%%`.
 Both kinds of comments will continue until their end delimiter unless the end of the string is reached first.
 The commented content is removed from the string’s cooked value.

 -
 	```
-	'The five boxing wizards \% jump quickly.';
+	'The five boxing wizards % jump quickly.';
 	```
 	> 'The five boxing wizards '
 -
 	```
-	'The five \% boxing wizards
+	'The five % boxing wizards
 	jump quickly.';
 	```
 	> 'The five \
 	> jump quickly.'
 -
 	```
-	'The five \%% boxing wizards %% jump quickly.';
+	'The five %% boxing wizards %% jump quickly.';
 	```
 	> 'The five  jump quickly.'
 -
 	```
-	'The five \%% boxing
+	'The five %% boxing
 	wizards %% jump
 	quickly.';
 	```